SinkAnkit/SOM_Algorithm_22MIS1128_BDA_DA2/README.md

 ## Dataset

-The dataset contains credit card applications with 15 features, including customer IDs.
+The dataset contains credit card applications with 691 entries and multiple features, including customer IDs.
 The last column indicates whether the application was approved or not.

 - **Credit_Card_Applications_Datasets.csv**: A file that contains the dataset with features and labels.